VuMiGames/MVC-php/README.md

-# MVC-php
+# Basic MVC made with php
-PHP basic MVC made by potat0
+README will change soon...